njadid/asynch_py/docs/input_output.rst

 Database Connection Files
 -------------------------

 Database connection files are ASCII text files with a .dbc extension which specify how to connect to a database, and the queries to pull/push data from/to the database.
-Although the format of database connection files is the same, the specific requirements of the queries varies with how the file is used For instance, queries for pulling link connectivity information is very different from queries for uploading peakflows to a database table.
+Although the format of database connection files is the same, the specific requirements of the queries varies with how the file is used.
+For instance, queries for pulling link connectivity information is very different from queries for uploading peakflows to a database table.

 Format: